 | Right | Test input (JSON) and output (violations) |

-| Bottom | Validation messages and errors |
+| Bottom | Validation errors |

 package ops0.terraform.example

-# Deny rule - returns violation messages
+# Deny rule — generates an error-severity violation

 deny[msg] {